debaseonomics/DIPS/dip-1.md

 ### Configurable parameters
 Note: Parameters are of type uint256 unless specified otherwise
-* rewardPercentage: Rewards requested by the the stabilizers
+* rewardPercentage: Rewards requested by the the stabilizers as a percentage of the stabilizer pool rewards contract
 * duration: Duration over which rewards will be distributed
 * countInSequence (bool): Count positive rebases in sequence
 * revokeReward (bool): Revoke further rewards in case of non-positive rebase